 Basket of Pinecones

 Pick up a couple of holiday-themed baskets from Target, Walmart, or a dollar store and fill it with pinecones.
-You can put these anywhere you need a little extra decoration.
+Basically, you can put these anywhere you need a little extra decoration.

 Fun Craft to Do with the Kids or Grandkids

 When the grandkids come over, I like to do something fun with them.
-They’re both creative, so we often cook or make things together.
+They’re both creative, so we often cook and also make things together.
 Here is a super easy craft that they can make and take home right away.

 Repurpose Old Decorations

-You can do so many things if you let your imagination take over.
+You can do so many things as long as you let your imagination take over.
 First of all, take stock of what you have.
 Don’t overlook ornaments or pieces of old displays.

 Ornaments can become stand-alone decorations if you place them in the midst of holiday greenery.
 Battery-operated twinkle lights are pretty if you place them in a glass jar with red or gold ornaments.